Peanut butter caramel corn made even sweeter by the addition of caramel corn. This easy Halloween treat tastes just like a Pay Day candy bar.

 Good caramel corn starts with freshly popped corn.
-Use your favorite plain microwave bags popcorn, make it on the stove top or use your popcorn popper.
+Use your favorite microwave popcorn, make it on the stove top, or use your popcorn popper.
 Make sure to remove the unpopped kernels after the popcorn is popped.

 This is a little tedious, but 100% worth it to avoid the unpleasant surprise of biting into a hard seed when you’re enjoying your caramel corn.
 You’ll need about 5 quarts of popped popcorn.

 Peanuts in this recipe should be roasted and salted for best flavor.

 Pop according to package directions or using your preferred method for homemade popcorn from scratch.
 Transfer the popped popcorn to a large mixing bowl being careful leave the seeds behind.

 Melt butter with sugar, corn syrup and salt.
 Bring it to a boil.
 Remove from heat.
 Stir in baking soda and vanilla.
 Pour over popped corn and mix well to coat every piece of popcorn with the caramel.